-Baltic is a young watch brand that makes unique “neo-vintage” watch designs powered by accessibly priced Japanese movements.
-The French-based company successfully launched their first watch collection on Kickstarter in 2017, exceeding their goal by over $500K.
+Baltic is a new watch brand that makes unique “neo-vintage” watch designs powered by accessibly-priced Japanese movements.
+The French-based company successfully launched its first watch collection on Kickstarter in 2017.

-At the moment Baltic is one of the hottest microbrand watch companies, and with no desire to stop the momentum they gained with the original watch they’ve created a second collection.
+At the moment Baltic is one of the hottest microbrand watch companies and they exceeded their goal by over $500K and they’ve already created a second collection.

-Baltic’s first dive watch, the Aquascape, was announced earlier this month and then became available for pre-order on Baltic.com November 21st.
-According to the company, the first 300 pieces will be numbered, and despite a delivery date well in to next year (June 2019) they sold out the first 300 within 27 minutes of opening pre-orders.
+Baltic’s first dive watch, the Aquascaphe, was announced earlier this month and then became available for pre-order on Baltic.com on November 21st.
+According to the company, the first 300 pieces will be numbered, and despite a delivery date well into next year (June 2019) they sold out the first 300 within 27 minutes of opening pre-orders.

 The Japanese-sourced Miyota 9309 movement which powers hours, minutes, and seconds (42-hour power reserve), is not spectacular in regards to accuracy and will lose or gain more time than an ETA/Sellita.
 But the idea here is that accuracy and movement origin does not matter to the consumer as much as a lower price point and good overall design.

 The Aquascape is available in a steel case with a blue bezel and dial, with gilt markings and hands, or with a black dial and bezel, with either white or gilt markings and hands.
 Water-resistance is 200 meters.

 The pre-order price is $550 with a tropical rubber strap and $626 with both a rubber strap and stainless steel beads-of-rice bracelet.